blauzaaan/rio/rio-server/README.md

 At this point you should be able to run rio-server and the rio logo will be displayed on your LED wall!

-# Video input support

-If you wish to utilise streaming video to your device you will need to install FFMPEG, this URL covers the instructions we used when building our wall https://owenashurst.com/?p=242..